ebasso/maximo-admwks-container/README.md

 To create our maximo-admwks-container, we have some temporary stages, before generating the final image, as I describe below:

-1) In the first stage, we install IBM Installation Manager
+1) In the first stage, we install IBM Installation Manager 1.9
 2) In the second stage, we install IBM Maximo EAM 7.6.1.0, using the previous image "maximo-admwks/ibm-im:1.9"
-3) In the third stage, we apply the 7.6.1.3 fix, using the previous image "maximo-admwks/maximo-smp:7.6.1.0" .(Optional) at this stage we can apply some iFix, in my case iFix 7.6.1.3 ifix 12
+3) In the third stage, we apply the fix 7.6.1.3, using the previous image "maximo-admwks/maximo-smp:7.6.1.0" .(Optional) at this stage we can apply some iFix, in my case iFix 7.6.1.3 ifix 12
 4) In order to reduce the size of the image, we created the maximo-admwks-container by copying only the /opt/IBM/SMP directory from the previous image.

-At the end you will be able to remove the images from stages 1, 2, 3 and 4.
+At the end you will be able to remove the images from stages 1, 2, 3.

 ## Pre-install actions